Hamed Yousefi

 Hamed Yousefi (he/him/his)

-Before my PhD, I worked as a filmmaker and made numerous documentaries including a series of essay-films on “The Aesthetic History of the Islamic Republic of Iran (1979-2009)”, and a feature-length documentary called “The Fabulous Life and Thought of Ahmad Fardid” (with Ali Mirsepassi) about the intellectual and political legacy of Ahmad Fardid (1910-1994), an Islamic Heidggarian philosopher.
+Before my PhD, I worked as a filmmaker and directed numerous documentaries including a series of essay-films on “The Aesthetic History of the Islamic Republic in Iran (1979–2009)”, and a feature-length documentary called “The Fabulous Life and Thought of Ahmad Fardid” about the intellectual and political legacy of Ahmad Fardid (1910–1994), an Islamic Heideggerian philosopher.

 I hold an MA in Aesthetics and Art Theory (Center for Research in Modern European Philosophy, London) and an MA in Cultural Studies (Allameh Tabatabai University, Tehran).